Neurogami/osc-scripter/README.md

 Install
 -------

 Grab the source from github.com.
+A gem will at some point be up at [gems.neurogami.com](http://www.neurogami.com/gems/)

 Author
 ------